lume/variable/README.md

 ```

 This is better because we didn't have to repeat the property names twice.
-Instead we labeled them with a decorator.
+Instead we labeled them all with the same decorator.

-This is better, but we still have the bits of `addEventHandler` to deal with at
+This is better, but we still have to subscribe our event handler to all the
-the end.
+events with the `addEventHandler` calls.

 ---